gRally/gRally.github.io/_pages/roadmap.md

 ### Baitoni-Bondone
 <div id="container30" class="gRally-progress"></div>
 The stage where gRally runs its first kilometers.
 It's entered now the refreshing mode due to the sim and graphic engine developments.

-### Unity 2018
-<div id="container25" class="gRally-progress"></div>
-We want to be aligned with the Unity releases and this step should improve the framerate and the graphics.

 ### FMOD
 <div id="container20" class="gRally-progress"></div>